Impact Is Imminent: Tour

 Exodus spent the latter half of 1990 touring in support of Impact Is Imminent.
 The band opened for funk rock act Red Hot Chili Peppers (who were labelmates with Exodus at the time) at The Kaiser Center in Oakland on July 21, 1990.
 Exodus was part of two major tours: in August 1990, they toured the U.S. with Suicidal Tendencies and Pantera, and three months later, they toured Europe with Flotsam and Jetsam, Vio-lence and Forbidden.
-Exodus wrapped up the tour on December 28, 1990, at The Fillmore.
-The band was scheduled to tour Europe again in 1991 with Judas Priest and Annihilator but they were replaced by Pantera.
+The band wrapped up the tour on December 28, 1990 at The Fillmore.
+Exodus were supposed to open for Judas Priest on their Painkiller tour in Europe in early 1991, but due to financial issues, they were forced to withdraw from the tour and replaced by Pantera.
+The band was also reportedly offered, but turned down opening for Megadeth, Slayer and Anthrax on the North American leg of Clash of the Titans tour as a replacement for Death Angel, who were ultimately replaced by a then-lesser known Alice in Chains.

 Reception

 Impact Is Imminent received a negative review from AllMusic's Eduardo Rivadavia, who called it "the most forgettable album of Exodus' career."
 Canadian journalist Martin Popoff appreciated Exodus' "adherence to an older, lost speed metal rant" and wrote that fans might want to come back and revisit songs that were quickly skipped in favour of more "pushier works".

 Despite being released on a major label, Impact Is Imminent was not as successful as Fabulous Disaster and debuted at No. 137 on the Billboard 200, Exodus' lowest chart position to date.
-Until the release of Blood In, Blood Out In 2014, Impact Is Imminent would be Exodus' last album to enter the Billboard 200.
+Until the release of Blood In, Blood Out in 2014, Impact Is Imminent would be Exodus' last album to enter the Billboard 200.